robotpy/robotpy-docs/README.md

 users.
 This is the foundation for a unified documentation site for all RobotPy projects, in hopes of reducing that confusion.

+Now that Python is an officialy supported language, this site still aims to unify the various API documentation for RobotPy projects.
+However, much of our documentation has been moved to the [WPILib documentation](https://docs.wpilib.org).

 All of our documentation is built using Sphinx, and is hosted at http://robotpy.readthedocs.io/